celsomsilva/discord-cam-kick-bot/README.md

 ## Features

 - Monitors a specific voice channel
-- Kicks users who don’t enable their camera in time (20 seconds)
+- Kicks users who don’t enable their camera in time (20 seconds) — **except for users with a specific role**
 - Sends a DM with a reason for the kick
 - Runs as a `systemd` service (auto-start on boot)
 - Secure `.env` file for token and config